omersha/omersha.github.io/_posts/2015-12-15-pointless-topology-via-abstract-nonsense.md

 Stone showed that any Boolean algebra is spatial, and its spectrum is a topological space which is rather exotic: it is compact, totally disconnected and Hausdorff (such spaces are now called "Stone spaces").
-The importance of this theorem resides in the fact that it leads to representation theorem for Boolean algebras: any abstract Boolean algebra is isomorphic to a concrete Boolean algebra (i.e. a field of sets).
+The importance of this theorem resides in the fact that it leads to a representation theorem for Boolean algebras: any abstract Boolean algebra is isomorphic to a concrete Boolean algebra (i.e. a field of sets).